minidott/gr_omnicon/README.md

 $ ./gr_omnicon.py --help
 ````

-When used with gr-osmosdr compatible devices the defaults should suffice.
+When used with gr-osmosdr compatible devices the defaults should suffice but supplying a ppm value is recommened when using rtl-sdr devices.

 ### Dependencies